flicker581/URC-RF-base/README.md

 URC-RF-base
 ===========

-Tool to receive RF commands from Universal Control Remote and translate it for Lirc.
+Tool to receive RF commands from Universal Remote Control's remote and translate it for Lirc.

 Summary